DanielYanger/Scouting-App/README.md

 # Scouting_App
- A Scouting App designed for Team 624
+ A Scouting App designed for Team 624.
+This is part of the 624 Scouting System.
+The APKs can be found in the APK folder.